cnerg/cnerg.github.com/_sources/people/pphw.txt

-Paul Wilson is an Associate Professor of Nuclear Engineering in the `University of Wisconsin-Madison <http://www.wisc.edu>`_'s `Department of Engineering Physics <http://www.engr.wisc.edu/ep>`_ and Chair of the `Energy Analysis and Policy (EAP) Program
+Paul Wilson is an Associate Professor of Nuclear Engineering in the `University of Wisconsin-Madison <http://www.wisc.edu>`_'s `Department of Engineering Physics <http://www.engr.wisc.edu/ep>`_, Chair of the `Energy Analysis and Policy (EAP) Program
 <http://www.nelson.wisc.edu/grad/eap>`_ of the `Nelson Institute for
-Environmental Studies <http://www.nelson.wisc.edu>`_.
+Environmental Studies <http://www.nelson.wisc.edu>`_, and Faculty Director of the Advanced Computing Initiative.
 His research interests bring together technical and policy issues: analysis methods of isotopic inventories in nuclear systems and the implications on nuclear non-proliferation policy, and the development of next generation nuclear power systems to fulfill a role in future energy policy and needs.
 Paul joined the University of Wisconsin-Madison as